 Like every food you provide to your fish, you need to get rid of cucumbers sooner to safeguard your fish tank against any decaying organic matter that can pollute the water.
 Therefore, leave cucumber in a fish tank for only 3-4 hours.

 Too much decomposing organic matter can result in a bad water smell, ammonia spikes, tiny worms in the aquarium, and bacterial infections in the fish.

-NOTE: It is unhealthy to give your fish cucumber sitting in the freezer or refrigerator for weeks.
+NOTE: Giving your fish cucumber sitting in the freezer or refrigerator for weeks is unhealthy.
 If it is a must to store the vegetable, put it in a tightly sealed container, and refrigerate it for a duration not exceeding three days.

 How to feed cucumber to your fish

 Thoroughly wash your hands before you start preparing cucumbers for your fish.
 The number of cucumbers will depend on the tank size.

 1. Start cleaning the cucumber with cold water to remove any dirt.
 Use distilled water to rinse the vegetable, as tap water contains chlorine, which may harm the fish.

 2. Chop the cucumber into around 1 cm thick slices, with the skin removed.
 This makes it easier for the fish to eat them.